Oops and Daisies

 My kids are my world, and I lost myself a bit after having them… but I’ve been working on finding myself again.

 These beautiful kids make their grand entrance into this world, and life as we know it changes.
 They 100% need us.
-Especially in the early months, we got into a cycle of diaper changes, and feedings, and sleep (and the lack thereof too).
-And even as they grow, their needs come first, and my priority was, and is, them.
+Especially in the early months, we got into a cycle of diaper changes, and feedings, and sleep (and the lack thereof, too).
+Even as they grow, their needs come first, and my priority was, and is, them.

 But early on in my daughter’s life, someone close to me said something I needed to hear (and something I constantly need to remind myself of).

-My husband and I used to go to restaurants, a lot, and movies too.
+My husband and I used to go to restaurants, a lot, and movies, too.
 I used to read at least 2 to 3 novels per month.
 I used to draw while watching TV.
-I used to write and journal every week.
+I used to write and journal every single day.
 The ‘used tos’ pile up, and suddenly you realize: you’re becoming someone new.

 mom and baby